-ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in '15064.5? Х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to '15064.5? Х c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? Х d) Disturb any human remains, including those interred outside of formal cemeteries? Х
+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in '15064.5? Х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to '15064.5? Х c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? Х d) Disturb any human remains, including those interred outside of formal cemeteries? Х